 GMAT Preparation #2 – Look for the Best GMAT Preparation Resources

 Looking for the best GMAT preparation resources can be tricky.
 Apart from the GMAT Official Guide, students take help from various online and offline courses.
 In our experience, they go for GMAT books but eventually opt for GMAT online prep courses.

 You can also take advantage of the free resources available online.
 Many online test prep companies offer free registration resources that can be helpful.
 Besides, GMAT Forums also provide a massive amount of free study material.

-Have a Personalized Study Plan for your GMAT Prep
+GMAT Preparation #3 – Have a Personalized Study Plan

 Before scheduling your GMAT Date, you should have a comprehensive study plan.
 You might have the best resources for your GMAT preparation, but without a detailed study plan in place, you won’t be able to achieve your targeted GMAT score.
 Check out how a personalized study plan helped in increasing the score from GMAT 590 to GMAT 710.